EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 No provision is made for this as the sysmod_init function is perfectly able to patch the BIOS jump tables if desired.

+## Serial Interrupts

+Currently there is no real provision for serial interrupt handling.
+If the BIOS has buffered interrupt driven serial this will however work.

+## Possible Future Directions

+- Support for direct serial interrupt handling
+- Optional video and keyboard interface (as opposed to virtual serial)
+- Optional direct disk interface for high speed devices
+- Support for single user bank systems
+- Serial baud rate setting